As many as 1.8m households could be missing out on as much as £3,000 a year by failing to claim Pension Credit, according to government figures.

 If you’re responsible for a child or young person – perhaps, for example, you are bringing up your grandchild if your child is unable to do so – you might qualify for extra Pension Credit, known as the ‘Child Addition’.
 You’ll typically get £54.60 for each child you’re responsible for, or £65.10 a week if the child was born before 6 April 2017.
 You may be entitled to a higher weekly payment if the child you’re caring for is disabled.

 To qualify for the Child Addition, the child or young person usually must live with you and be under the age of 20.
 You won’t be eligible for the child addition if you’re already claiming Tax Credits.

-If you’re a carer who looks after someone who can’t look after themselves, you might also be eligible for an extra amount called the Carer Addition, which is worth up to £37.50 a week, or £75 if both you and your partner qualify.
+If you’re a carer who looks after someone who can’t look after themselves, you might also be eligible for an extra amount called the Carer Addition, which is worth up to £37 a week.
 You’ll usually be eligible for the Carer Addition if you receive Carer’s Allowance, or if you fulfil the conditions to receive Carer’s Allowance but can’t be paid it as you get State Pension or another benefit instead.

 You’ll stop getting Pension Credit if you start living with a partner who is under State Pension age.
 You can only start getting it again once they reach the State Pension age.

 You can find out if you’re eligible for Pension Credit and how much you can get using the Gov.uk Pension Credit calculator.

 You can make a Pension Credit claim by phone using the Pension Credit claim line on 0800 99 1234.
 If you’d rather make a paper application, you can request one on the above number, , or you can download and print a Pension Claim form here.